Boise Premier · The Hamblin Group

 Title Insurance protects you from any liens, disputes, or ownership issues on a property.
 Title companies research public records to confirm the property can legally transfer to you free and clear.

 Escrow is the holding of funds by a neutral third party until all closing conditions are met.
-In Idaho, the title company typically handles both title and escrow services.

 Prior to closing, verify with your REALTOR® and Loan Officer that all conditions have been met.